DScudeler/gizmo-3d/doc/api-reference/global-gizmo.md

 ```
 GlobalGizmo (Item)
-├── ScaleGizmo (visible when mode = "scale" or "all")
+├── ScaleGizmo (visible when mode = Scale or All)
 │   └── arrowEndRatio: isCompositeMode ?
 0.5 : 1.0
-├── TranslationGizmo (visible when mode = "translate" or "both" or "all")
+├── TranslationGizmo (visible when mode = Translate or Both or All)
 │   └── arrowStartRatio: isCompositeMode ?
 0.5 : 0.0
-├── RotationGizmo (visible when mode = "rotate" or "both" or "all")
+├── RotationGizmo (visible when mode = Rotate or Both or All)
 │   └── z: 1 (renders on top)
 ├── Connections → TranslationGizmo (signal forwarding)
 ├── Connections → RotationGizmo (signal forwarding)